hbctraining/Training-modules/DGE-functional-analysis/lessons/Genomic_annotations.md

   length()
 ```

-Wait, why would there be genes that have a gene symbol but no ID associated with it?
+**Wait, why would there be genes that have a gene symbol but no ID associated with it?**

 It's because we are not using a genome build that matches the build used as our reference during the analysis!
 Our dataset was created based on the GRCh37/hg19 build of the human genome, and orgDb only uses the most current build GRCh38.
 It is possible that some of the genes have changed names, so are not present in this version of the database. **It is so important to be consistent with your genome build throughout the entire analysis.** To obtain the correct set of annotations we will use the EnsDb database.

 ### EnsDb.Hsapiens.v75

-To generate the Ensembl annotations, the *EnsDb* database can also be easily queried using AnnotationDbi.
-You will need to decide the release of Ensembl you would like to query.
+To generate the Ensembl annotations for a specifc build, the *EnsDb* database can also be easily queried using AnnotationDbi.
+You will need to decide the release of Ensembl you would like to query and have that package installed.
 All Ensembl releases are listed [here](http://useast.ensembl.org/info/website/archives/index.html).
 We know that our data is for GRCh37, which corresponds to release 75, so we can install this release of the *EnsDb* database.

-Since we are using *AnnotationDbi* to query the database, we can use the same functions that we used previously:
+After loading the library we can take a look at the database as we had done previously:

 ```r
 # Load the library